About

 Born in Panama, she has also lived in Argentina, Portugal, and Denmark.
 Since April 2020, Lisa has been the co-host of a monthly conversation on race and belonging.

-Hershel Kleinberg
+Portrait of our co-founder, Hershel Kleinberg

 Hershel Kleinberg [he/him], co-founder of Open Horizon, is the president of Kleinberg Holdings.
 With prior careers in law and software engineering, he brings expertise in information technology, law, and design to his work.